EmicoEcommerce/Magento2TweakwiseExport-archived/README.md

 Magento has multiple visibility settings, tweakwise only knows visible products meaning that if a product is in the feed then it will be visible while navigating and searching.
 The magento visibility setting is exported in the feed so you can add a hidden filter to your tweakwise template to artificially use the correct settings.
 If you do this then exclude the visibility attribute from child products (see "Export Settings").

-## Events
-Currently there are no events documented, this will be done in the coming version(s).

-## Profiling
-For profiling use the standard Magento profiler, more info will be provided in the coming version(s).